Spacial/awesome-csirt/README.md

 * [DEBIN](https://debin.ai/): Predicting Debug Information in Stripped Binaries
 * [Analyzing ARM Cortex-based MCU firmwares using Binary Ninja](https://research.kudelskisecurity.com/2018/09/25/analyzing-arm-cortex-based-mcu-firmwares-using-binary-ninja/)
 * [lighthouse](https://github.com/gaasedelen/lighthouse): Code Coverage Explorer for IDA Pro & Binary Ninja
+* [Beam me up, CFG.](https://86hh.github.io/cfg.html): Earlier in 2018 while revisiting the Delay Import Table, I used dumpbin to check the Load Configuration data of a file and noticed new fields in it.
+And at the time of writing this, more fields were added!
+The first CFGuard caught my attention and I learned about Control Flow Guard, it is a new security feature.
+To put it simple, it protects the execution flow from redirection - for example, from exploits that overwrite an address in the stack.
+Maybe they should call it the Security Directory instead.

 ## Frameworks